yanir75/Java-Weighted-Graphs/README.md

 ## Overview

 In this project we were asked to do the following things:

+***Note: each one of the names here is a class/interface/test in our project and of the references is a link to the implementations.***

-2. Implement the following Interfaces:
+1. Implement the following Interfaces:
     1. GeoLocation [^1.1]
     2. EdgeData [^1.2]
     3. NodeData [^1.3]
     4. DirectedWeightedGraph [^1.4]
     5. DirectedWeightedGraphAlgorithms [^1.5]

-3. Implement a class to each of the Interfaces:
+2. Implement a class to each of the Interfaces:
     1. Location [^2.1]
     2. Edge [^2.2]
     3. Node [^2.3]
     4. MyGraph [^2.4]
     5. MyGraphAlgo [^2.5]

-4. Implement a test to each of the classes:
+3. Implement a test to each of the classes:
     1. LocationTest [^3.1]
     2. EdgeTest [^3.2]
     3. NodeTest [^3.3]